-16. Message LED Lead (LED, 2 pins)
+14. Message LED Lead (2-pin MLED)

 This indicates whether a message has been received from a fax/modem.
-The LED will remain lit when there is no signal and blink when data are being transfer or messages are waiting in the inbox.
-This function requires ACPI OS support.
+The LED will remain lit when there is no signal and blink when there is data transfer or mail waiting in the inbox.
+This function requires ACPI OS and driver support.